rapidsai/rmm/README.md

 Note: The RMM package from conda requires building with GCC 9 or later.
 Otherwise, your application may fail to build.

-See the [Get RAPIDS version picker](https://rapids.ai/start.html) for more OS and version info.
+See the [RAPIDS Installation Guide](https://docs.rapids.ai/install/) for system requirements.

 ## Building from Source